 Jigo Tenshin-Ryu or JTR Jujutsu International consists of practicing martial techniques and tactics aimed at real self-defense, not a sports-oriented style.
 Training is typically safe, however, although injuries have occurred and tend to be minor bruising or sprain/ strain to joints.
 Most of the training involves practicing pre-arranged self-defense techniques in which student train in pairs and know what is going to happen beforehand.
-We train in powerful techniques, but do not permit training methods that injure our fellow classmates.
-With pre-arranged practicing potentially dangerous techniques can be practiced safely under the watchful eye of the instructors, while still being available for use at practical speed against one’s opponent.
+We train to use powerful strikes but do not permit full-contact training methods that injure our classmates.
+With pre-arranged movement patterns, the potentially dangerous techniques can be practiced safely under the watchful eye of the instructors.

 JTR Jujutsu classes consist principally of working with partners of different body types and sexes, taking turns with one’s partner in practicing various self-defense techniques.
 Instructors ensure the safety of each student by making sure all techniques are taught with partners performing the techniques slowly until each person is comfortable with the technique.
 After students have gained confidence with the moves, they will then be allowed to gradually increase the speed and power of the technique while practicing with another student.
 As skill and fitness increases, strikes are “pulled” at decreasing distance, joint-manipulation techniques performed more under “tap-to-stop” conditions, and pressure-point pressure rises.
 Periodic full-power striking drills against punching bags or hand-held pads also help build destructive power upon which the student can draw in a real-life self-defense situation.

 Hanshi Kim built his school to offer a serious, yet friendly, atmosphere for his students.
 JTR jujutsu is not a program for competition and instead helps students focus on actual self-defense.
 The character is essential to this martial art.
 Egos and disrespect are left at the door, humility is essential, and the only competitiveness permitted is internal to each student -- as each strives to learn more, to improve, and to refine the practice.
 Hanshi Kim approached his students as if they were family, while yet always pushing them to comprehend the seriousness of every technique taught and to treat both their fellow students and the art itself with the utmost respect.